scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/john-week-two-2022-power-rankings/index.md

 #### Week Two Points: 115.8

-Carlos comes in at a solid performance, maintaining a solid head of hair along with strong performance from the 5 o'clock shadow beard.
+Carlos comes in at a solid performance, maintaining a solid head of hair and strong performance from the five o'clock shadow beard.

 TWIATH: #2.
-Somehow the lone undefeated team, Carlos, is still looking solid.
+Somehow, the lone undefeated team, Carlos, is still looking solid.
 Although slightly off the PF lead, he's been the most consistent.
 It will be hard to keep him from a solid bye-worthy record.

 | Name                  | Team   | Depth |
 | --------------------- | ------ | ----- |